MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-teradata-getting-started.md

 ## Overview

-This guide is an introduction to high-performance ‘big data’ analytics for ***Teradata*** using ***RevoScaleR***, an R package included with ***Microsoft R Services***. ***Teradata Platforms*** running the ***Teradata Database*** provide high-performance, high-capacity data storage capabilities that are a great match for the ***RevoScaleR*** high-performance analytics.
+This guide is an introduction to high-performance ‘big data’ analytics for **Teradata** using **RevoScaleR**, an R package included with Microsoft R Server and R Client. **Teradata Platforms** running the **Teradata Database** provide high-performance, high-capacity data storage capabilities that are a great match for the **RevoScaleR** high-performance analytics.

-There are three key components to running ***RevoScaleR*** high performance analytics:
+There are three key components to running **RevoScaleR** high performance analytics:

 -   The name and arguments of the analysis function: What analysis do you want to perform?
 -   The specification of your data source(s): Where is your data and what are its characteristics?
 And, if you are creating new data, for example with scoring, where does the new data go?
 -   The specification for your compute context: Where do you want to perform the computations?

-***RevoScaleR*** provides a variety of data sources and compute contexts that can be used with the high performance analytics functions.
+**RevoScaleR** provides a variety of data sources and compute contexts that can be used with the high performance analytics functions.
 This guide focuses on analyzing Teradata data in-database.
 That is, the data is located in a Teradata database and the computations are performed at the location of the data.
 We also consider a second use case: data is extracted from the Teradata database, taking advantage of the Teradata Parallel Transporter (TPT), and computations are performed on a computer alongside the Teradata Platform.

-More detailed examples of using ***RevoScaleR*** can be found in the following guides included with ***Microsoft R Services***:
+More detailed examples of using **RevoScaleR** can be found in the following articles in this documentation set:

 -   [*RevoScaleR Getting Started Guide*](rserver-scaler-getting-started.md)
 -   [*RevoScaleR User’s Guide*](rserver-scaler-user-guide-1-introduction.md)
 -   [*RevoScaleR Distributed Computing Guide*](rserver-scaler-distributed-computing.md)
 -   [*RevoScaleR ODBC Data Import Guide*](rserver-scaler-odbc.md)

-On Windows, the ***R Productivity Environment*** integrated development environment is included with ***Microsoft R Services***.
-It has its own *Getting Started Guide*.

 For information on other distributed computing compute contexts, see: